 “And is this enough for you?”
 Henry whimpered.
 “I want you closer.
 I want you inside…”

-Henry couldn’t tell after, when he came apart under Mark wanting him to remake, reshape his body.
+Henry couldn’t tell after that, when he came apart under Mark wanting him to remake, reshape his body.
 But he surrendered completely, giving away every bit of his control to the other.
 During the night he could not determine where his body ended, and where Mark’s had started.
 Their heartbeats become united, their breath were shared as were the flow of blood in their veins.
 They weren’t two separated bodies anymore.
 Not when they were wrapped in the dark veil of the night.
 It will be painful enough when the morning would find them separated once again.